- Welcome to ozfortress!

 9v9 is the other popular competitive TF2 gamemode, known colloquially as Highlander.
 Each class is limited to one and the map pool consists primarily of Payload and KOTH maps.
 Like 6v6, Highlander is also run through community leagues and websites, although Highlander is not played in ozfortress.

 Playing 6v6 in ozfortress

 ozfortress offers 6v6 league tournaments three times a year through the warzone website for players in the Oceanic region.
-Teams that enter these tournaments are grouped into the Open, Main, Intermediate or Premier bracket depending on their skill level and experience.
-All participants in ozfortress seasonal leagues receive an in-game medal, the variety of which depends on the final placement of your team in the division.
+Teams that enter these tournaments are grouped into the Open, Main, Intermediate or Premier brackets depending on their skill level and experience.
+All participants in ozfortress seasonal leagues receive an in-game medal, of which depends on the final placement of your team in the division.

 ozfortress does run tournaments for other competitive game-modes on occasion, but the primary focus of the community is the 6v6 gamemode, which you can familiarise yourself with here: